 Ruben Dario 55

 11580 Mexico DF MEXICO

 Telephone: (52 55) 1101 2200

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the Embassy, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.